CMU-07-120/intro-to-software-construction/homework3.md

   loops (loop invariant) into 1 of the 3 sorting programs.

 We expect that you’ll be using the [C0 VSCode Extension][c0-vscode] to help to write your C0 programs.
+This assignment is setup with a dev container, further instructions on how to use it at the beginning of [hw02](https://github.com/CMU-07-120/intro-to-software-construction/blob/main/homework2.md)

 ### Generate Your repository and clone it
 As is now the norm in this class, accept the GitHub classroom invite